tinymce/tinymce-docs/configure/jwt-authentication.md

 ## Node Token Provider Example

-This example shows you how to set up a Node.js express handler that produces the JWT tokens.
+This example shows you how to set up a Node.js express handler that produces the JWT.
 It requires you to install the Express web framework and the JSON web token Node modules.
 Each service requires different claims to be provided.
 The following example shows the sub and name claims needed for Tiny Drive.

 ```js
 const express = require('express');